 What someone could once achieve by reaching out to another team member across the desk in a minute, is taking a huge time in setting up the meeting ids, passwords, time, calendar synchronization, and tech hustles before starting the discussions.
 Integration of multiple systems to ensure that all the data is synchronized well, and is updated in real-time, is another challenge to keep the work afloat under the pressure.

 The Future CIO needs to go beyond conventional Engineering expertise and need to impart the modern UX and User Psychology expertise to ensure that the solutions are adopted by the users well, and are actually improving their work experience.

 Managing the C-Force

 But those whose roles involve more personal interactions, brainstorming, and less screen time – such as CEOs, Directors, Top Executives are facing the challenge of tech adoption while keeping their focus and energy intact.

 A 45 minutes physical meeting with all stakeholders around the table, is taking 3X more time for the same discussion, thanks to the technology failures, and newly changed ‘Tablet Etiquettes’.

-Enabling the C-suite to adopt and learn new technologies is one of the tricky challenges for the Future CIO, especially when the businesses are not from the technology segment and the board mostly comprises of less tech-savvy generation.
+Enabling the C-suite to adopt and learn new technologies is one of the tricky challenges for the Future CIO, especially when the businesses are not from the technology segment and the board mostly comprises of a less tech-savvy generation.

 The Future CIO needs to understand the principles of learning development and need to work closely with the training department to define and empower the minimum level of technical expertise across the organization.

 The Future CIO needs to equip themselves beyond traditional engineering and technology background to an entirely new set of understanding human psychology, leadership, organizational behaviors, to drive the organization in the right direction of prosperity to achieve its leadership goals.